AmberYYYYYYYY/Cuisine-Filter/README.md

 - **closet point**:
   implementing the navigation function
 ## Installation + Usage
--step1：Download the release here：https://github.com/AmberYYYYYYYY/Test-mappingtool/releases/tag/0.1
+- step1：Download the release here：https://github.com/AmberYYYYYYYY/Test-mappingtool/releases/tag/V0.7
--step2：Open rhino and open file in your grasshopper
+- step2：Open rhino and open file in your grasshopper
--step3: Set a overpass API file for the **file path** componment
+- step3: Set a overpass API file for the **file path** componment
--step4: explore functions you interested
+- step4: Explore functions you interested :)
 ## Advanced function
   shortest walk path from current location to closest destination (in process)